zype/zype.github.io/platform_docs/purchase_and_rental.md

 **Braintree:** [Click here](https://www.braintreepayments.com/signup) to sign up for a Braintree account or [click here](https://www.braintreegateway.com/login) to sign in and get your Braintree API Keys.

-Once completed setting up your account, you’ll either be shown an example embed code for the first video you added or a prompt to add videos if you haven’t done that already.
+Once you’ve completed setting up your account, you’ll either be shown an example embed code for the first video you added or a prompt to add videos if you haven’t done that already.

 When you return to the Monetization page, you’ll now see a breakdown of your purchases, rentals, consumers, and plans.
-Click on any one of these to find out more about your purchase & rental business through Zype.
+Click on any one of these to find out more about your Purchase & Rental business through Zype.

 <hr id="enabling">
 ## Enabling Purchase & Rental on Videos